yandex-cloud/docs/en/_includes/mdb/mch-dbms-settings.md

 * **Max partition size to drop**{#setting-max-partition-size-to-drop} {{ tag-con }} {{ tag-cli }} {{ tag-api }} {{ tag-tf }}

-   Maximum [partition]({{ ch.docs }}/operations/table_engines/custom_partitioning_key/) size (bytes) for the [MergeTree]({{ ch.docs }}/engines/table-engines/mergetree-family/mergetree/) family, at which a table can be deleted using a `DROP TABLE` query.
-You can use the setting to protect tables with real data from inadvertent deletion because these tables will normally be larger than test ones.
+   Maximum [partition]({{ ch.docs }}/engines/table-engines/mergetree-family/custom-partitioning-key) size (in bytes) for the [MergeTree]({{ ch.docs }}/engines/table-engines/mergetree-family/mergetree/) family, at which a table can be deleted using the `DROP TABLE` query.
+You can use this setting to protect tables with real data from occasional deletes, as these tables will normally be larger than the test ones.

    The default is `53687091200` (50 GB).
 When the value is `0`, you can delete tables of any size.

 * **Max table size to drop**{#setting-max-table-size-to-drop} {{ tag-con }} {{ tag-cli }} {{ tag-api }} {{ tag-tf }}

-   Maximum size (bytes) of a table in the [MergeTree]({{ ch.docs }}/engines/table-engines/mergetree-family/mergetree/) family that can be deleted using a `DROP TABLE` query.
-You can use the setting to protect tables with real data from inadvertent deletion because these tables will normally be larger than test ones.
+   Maximum size (in bytes) of a table in the [MergeTree]({{ ch.docs }}/engines/table-engines/mergetree-family/mergetree/) family that you can delete using the `DROP TABLE` query.
+You can use this setting to protect tables with real data from occasional deletes, as these tables will normally be larger than the test ones.

    The default is `53687091200` (50 GB).
 When the value is `0`, you can delete tables of any size.